JerryOscar/Data_Wrangling_Project_Starter_/README.md

 # Real-world Data Wrangling
-In this project, you will apply the skills you acquired in the course to gather and wrangle real-world data with two datasets of your choice.

-You will retrieve and extract the data, assess the data programmatically and visually, accross elements of data quality and structure, and implement a cleaning strategy for the data.
-You will then store the updated data into your selected database/data store, combine the data, and answer a research question with the datasets.

-Throughout the process, you are expected to:

-Explain your decisions towards methods used for gathering, assessing, cleaning, storing, and answering the research question Write code comments so your code is more readable
-1. Gather data
-In this section, you will extract data using two different data gathering methods and combine the data.
-Use at least two different types of data-gathering methods.

-Programmatically downloading file 'Crash_Reporting_-_Drivers_Data' Download data manually 'Traffic_Violations'
-1.1.
-Problem Statement
+Vehicle Makes and Road Safety Issues Correlation
-In this project, I will investigate whether certain car makes and models are more likely to be involved in traffic violations and crashes.
-I will analyze data from two datasets: one focusing on traffic violations and the other on crash reports.
-By comparing vehicle characteristics across these datasets, I aim to identify any trends that could help improve road safety measures.
+This project investigates whether certain car makes and models are more likely to be involved in traffic violations and crashes.
+We analyze data from two datasets: one focusing on traffic violations and the other on crash reports.
+By comparing vehicle characteristics across these datasets, we aim to identify any trends that could help improve road safety measures.

+Data Gathering
-1.2.
-Gather at least two datasets using two different data gathering methods List of data gathering methods:
+We extract data using two different methods:

+Programmatically downloading the 'Crash_Reporting_-_Drivers_Data' file.
+Manually downloading the 'Traffic_Violations' file.
+Datasets
+Crash_Reporting_-_Drivers_Data
+The data is programmatically downloaded from the official source using a custom function designed to fetch the dataset from a given URL.
+This ensures the latest and most accurate information is obtained for analysis.

+Variables:

+Vehicle Make: Represents the manufacturer or brand of the vehicle involved in the crash.
+Vehicle Model: Refers to the specific model of the vehicle.
+Vehicle Year: Indicates the manufacturing year of the vehicle.
+Collision Type: Specifies the type of collision that occurred in the crash.
+Driver At Fault: Indicates whether the driver was at fault in the crash.
+Traffic_Violations
+The data is downloaded manually from the official source website: data.gov

+Variables:

+Violation Type: Specifies the type of traffic violation committed.
+Make: Represents the manufacturer or brand of the vehicle involved.
+Model: Refers to the specific model of the vehicle.
+Year: Indicates the manufacturing year of the vehicle.
+Data Assessment
+We assess the data according to data quality and tidiness metrics.
+We list two data quality issues and two tidiness issues.
+We assess each data issue visually and programmatically, then briefly describe the issue we find.
+We include justifications for the methods we use for the assessment.

+Data Cleaning
+We clean the data to solve the 4 issues corresponding to data quality and tidiness found in the assessing step.
+After the cleaning for each issue, we use either the visually or programmatical method to validate the cleaning was successful.
+At this stage, we also remove variables that are unnecessary for our analysis and combine our datasets.

+Analysis
+We use the cleaned data to answer our research question.
+We produce at least two visualizations using the cleaned data and explain how they help us answer the question.

+Data Storing
+We update our local database/data store with the cleaned data, following best practices for storing our cleaned data:

+We maintain different instances/versions of data (raw and cleaned data).
+We name the dataset files informatively.
+We ensure both the raw and cleaned data is saved to our database/data store.
+Project Reflection
+We reflect on the project and discuss any further actions we would take if given more time to complete the project.
+We also explain how we would share our findings with different stakeholders.